sujit49/Brain-Tumor-ml-model/README.md

 Brain Tumor Segmentation Using 3D U-Net

-This project focuses on automated brain tumor segmentation using MRI scans from the BraTS dataset.
-It uses a 3D U-Net architecture to segment tumor regions from multimodal MRI volumes.
-Due to hardware limitations, the project is currently scaled down but designed so that performance can significantly improve on a higher-end system.
+This project implements a complete deep learning pipeline for brain tumor segmentation using 3D MRI scans from the BraTS dataset.
+The goal is to automatically segment tumor regions from volumetric medical images using a 3D U-Net architecture.
+Due to hardware limitations, the project was developed using reduced input sizes and fewer samples, but the pipeline is scalable for higher-end systems.

-Project Overview
+🔍 Overview

-Brain tumor segmentation is a critical task in medical imaging.
-Manual annotation is time-consuming and requires expert knowledge.
-This project develops an end-to-end deep learning pipeline capable of:
+Brain tumor segmentation is a critical task in medical imaging and clinical diagnosis.
+Manual annotation of 3D MRI data is slow and requires specialist expertise.
+This project provides:

-Loading and preprocessing MRI volumes
+A preprocessing pipeline for 3D MRI volumes

-Normalizing and resizing 3D medical images
+A 3D U-Net model for voxel-level segmentation

-Training a 3D U-Net for voxel-wise segmentation
+Training and validation loops with data generators

-Evaluating predictions using Dice coefficient
+Evaluation using Dice coefficient

-Visualizing input slices, ground truth, and model outputs
+Visualization of input slices, masks, and predictions across multiple slices

-The primary objective is to create a baseline segmentation model that can be improved and scaled up with better hardware.
+The project serves as a baseline framework that can be expanded, improved, and fully trained on powerful GPU hardware.

-Dataset
+📂 Dataset: BraTS

-The project uses the BraTS (Brain Tumor Segmentation) dataset, which contains multimodal MRI scans including:
+This project uses the BraTS dataset, which includes multimodal MRI scans:

 FLAIR